SenbeiCooki/multiple-automatic-mails-via-mail-with-csv/README.md

 1. CSV File Format
 The script reads a CSV file to retrieve email addresses and recipient names.
 The CSV should have the following format:

-email,name
+1. line: email,name
-example1@gmail.com,Genossenschaft A
+2. line: example1@gmail.com	Genossenschaft A
-example2@gmail.com,Genossenschaft B
+3. line: example2@gmail.com	Genossenschaft B

 2. Script Configuration